Volcker Rule

 The rule's provisions were scheduled to be implemented as part of the Dodd–Frank Act on July 21, 2010, with preceding ramifications, but were delayed.
 On December 10, 2013, the necessary agencies approved regulations implementing the rule, which were scheduled to go into effect April 1, 2014.

 On January 14, 2014, after a lawsuit by community banks over provisions concerning specialized securities, revised final regulations were adopted.
 The rule came into effect on July 21, 2015.
 On August 11, 2016, several large banks requested a 5-year delay to exit illiquid investments.

 On January 30, 2020, the Federal Reserve put forward a proposal to roll back some provisions of the rule, specifically rules that limit bank investment in venture capital and securitized loans.
 These changes were adopted on June 25, 2020.

 Background

 Volcker was appointed by President Barack Obama as the chair of the President's Economic Recovery Advisory Board on February 6, 2009.
-President Obama created the board to advise the Obama Administration on economic recovery matters.
-Volcker argued vigorously that since a functioning commercial banking system is essential to the stability of the entire financial system, for banks to engage in high-risk speculation created an unacceptable level of systemic risk.
-He also argued that the vast increase in the use of derivatives, designed to mitigate risk in the system, had produced exactly the opposite effect.
+President Obama created the board to advise his Administration on economic recovery matters.
+Volcker argued vigorously that since a functioning commercial banking system is essential to the stability of the financial system, banks high-risk speculation created an unacceptable level of systemic risk.
+He also argued that the vast increase in derivative use, designed to mitigate systemic risk, had produced exactly the opposite effect.